September Wines of the Month & Newsletter

 This wine holds a very special place in my heart.
 In college, I studied abroad in Florence and studied the Italian language, the Italian Mafia, and Italian Food & Wine (top 3 best classes of my college career, obviously).
 One of our "field trips" was to the Castello di Verrazzano in Chianti Classico, Tuscany.
 Ugh... the beauty.
 Etched into my brain for the remaining days of my life--this beauty was simply unreal.
 We tasted everything Verrazzano had to offer and then died over it all.
 Not only that, but the little old lady whose family has owned the castle for centuries made us her homemade family recipe "pasta pomodoro", which is this insanely delicious spaghetti with tomato sauce.
 We devoured our pasta with this beautiful "table wine" that is the Verrazzano Castle family's favorite everyday little sipper--the Verrazzano Rosso.
 Believe it or not, HISTORICALLY, Chianti wine producers blended a small percentage of white grapes into their Chianti wines to help balance out the wine's structure and soften it overall.
 Today, it is actually ILLEGAL to blend in any white grapes if producers still wish to call their wines "Chianti" and put that name on their label.
 This Verrazzano Rosso is still 80% Sangiovese (standards call for at least 70% Sangiovese to call the wine a "Chianti"), but the remainder of the blend includes two white grapes: Trebbiano Toscano and Malvasia Lunga.
 "The body and vibrant fruit of the red Sangiovese and Canaiolo grapes,

-combined with the softness and suppleness of the white Trebbiano and Malvasia varieties,
+combined with the softness and suppleness of the white Trebbiano and Malvasia varieties, together create a pleasing wine that complements both traditional and contemporary

 cuisine."
 Because the family decided to rebel from quality control standards, and instead revived ancient traditions, calling this wine "Chianti" was forbidden.
 Still, the name means nothing.
 Once you taste the wine, which smells of youthful fruit and freshly picked violets and tastes harmonious with red fruits and black currants, you are taken on a deliciously historical journey of Tuscan winemaking.